privacy-scaling-explorations/sonobe-docs/src/usage/frontend.md

 # Frontend

 The frontend interface allows to define the circuit to be folded.
-The currently available frontends are [`circom`](https://github.com/iden3/circom) or [arkworks](https://github.com/arkworks-rs/r1cs-std).
+The currently available frontends are [`circom`](https://github.com/iden3/circom) and [arkworks](https://github.com/arkworks-rs/r1cs-std).
 We will show here how to define a circuit using `arkworks`.

 # The `FCircuit` trait